 - You provide content that people searching find valuable

-That means creating tons of content around that topic and building relevant backlinks.
+That means creating tons of valuable content around that topic and building relevant backlinks.

 Aura is a perfect example of a brand that leveraged topical authority to scale its SEO results.
 The company writes hundreds of articles about online scams, identity theft, fraud, family safety, etc. Their organic traffic has skyrocketed from 15k to over 500K per month.

-Here’s their head of marketing explaining the strategy.
+Here’s their head of marketing explaining their content strategy.